barberscore/barberscore-api/README.md

 # Barberscore

-Program and score tracker for the Barbershop Harmony Society International Convention.
+Program and score tracker for the Barbershop Harmony Society.

 ## Preface
 The purpose of this project is to provide a simple, mobile-friendly app to track the performances at the International Convention of the BHS.